Keinta15/Magisk-iOS-Emoji/README.md

 - Fixed typo

 15.4.3
-- Merged the normal module and the Samsung module into one (Need Testing)
+- Merged the normal module and the Samsung module into one
 - Fixed a directory path that was wrong on the install file
 - Added compatibility for other devices like LG and HTC